keelyybug/Professional-README-Generator/README.md

 ## How To Use

 Below is a screenshot of a finished README using the application I created.
+If you click [here](https://drive.google.com/file/d/1KshGOzs-F-3ypvu26bh642btcI4ifcZ2/view) it will take you to a video explaining how to use the application!

 ![Finished README Screenshot](/SS.png)